 earthen mounds of the far north become the elegant stone pyramidal and other structures whose remains are now found."
 H. P. Blavatsky

 The Megalith Builders (4500- 1500 B.C.) were a race of people, erased from our history, who had achieved a knowledge of the sciences far superior to ours today.
 Traces of their culture in the

 Americas can be found in the stone structures they left behind during the Bronze Age.

 According to an article in the November 1948 issue of Atlantis, Dr. P.L.
 Collignon's hypotheses is that the Rhesus negative (Rhneg) Basques were one of the many groups of refugees from

-thousands of years ago by a migrating people.
-Although we find a small percentage of rhesus negative people spread throughout Europe; we find a high percentage among the Basques, the
+of years ago by a migrating people.
+Although we find a small percentage of rhesus negative people spread throughout Europe; we find a high percentage among the Basques, the Albanians, and

 Approximately 3000 B.C. mining operations began at Tyranena, an area near Lake Mills, Wisconsin.
 This became one of the bases of operation for the early Tyranenian miners and traders of

 copper mined in Michigan's Upper Peninsula.
 From Tyranena, the traders traveled the Rock River to the Mississippi River and then down to the Gulf of Mexico.
 The Tyranenians ceased mining